sirius-ea/VireoXlibrary/README.md

 ## Installation

-To download and install the library run the command:
+To download and install the library run the following command:

 ```
 npm i @sirius-rd/vireoxlibrary